 To make feminine nouns plural, the singular article la becomes las, and an –s is added onto the end of the noun as well as the adjective.
 See the above example of how la rosa blanca (singular) becomes las rosas blancas (plural).

 And the same goes for masculine nouns, except the plural article of el is los.
 See the above example of how el perro blanco (singular) becomes los perros blancos (plural).

-Sorry to have to do this to you again, but there are also few exceptions to this rule.
-But they’re not that difficult—if you notice, they use the same word groups identified in the above section:
+Sorry to have to do this to you again, but it’s time to learn another exception.
+However, it’s not that difficult—if you notice, it uses the same word groups identified in the above section.

 If the noun ends in a consonant, instead of adding an –s, you add –es.
 Here are a few singular nouns that end in consonants:

-To make these plural, it’s the same process as above, except an –es is used on the end of trabajador.
+To make these plural, it’s the same process as above, except an –es is used at the end of each of them:

 Just to make sure you got it, here a few more examples:

 Feminine: La niña emocional → Las niñas emocionales (the emotional girls)

 Masculine: El niño emocional → Los niños emocionales (the emotional boys)